NatashaKamami/Music-Recommendation-System/README.md

 EDA helped in understanding summary statistics of the numeric features and to explore the relationships, patterns and trends that may exist in the dataset.

 ### 2. Handling Text Data
 Since song names, artist names and album titles may contain important information, various Natural Language Processing (NLP) techniques were applied.
-I used NLTK for text tokenization and for text vectorization, I experimented with multiple text vectorization techniques, including TF-IDF, Word2Vec, Count Vectorization and GloVe to capture relationships and semantic similarities in the text data.
+I used NLTK for text tokenization and for text vectorization, I experimented with multiple text vectorization techniques, including TF-IDF, Word2Vec, Count Vectorization and GloVe to capture relationships and semantic similarities in the text data, but settled on Word2Vec.

 ### 3. Feature scaling
 Most of the numeric features had values ranging between 0 and 1, minmax scaling was applied to the numeric columns that contained different scaling so that all the numeric features ranged from 0 to 1.